Benefits of space exploration

 As the space race came to an end, a new rationale for investment in space exploration emerged, focused on the pragmatic use of space for improving life on Earth.
+The legacy of the space race is that nations continue to pursue space exploration to enhance their prestige.
 As the justification for government-funded space programs shifted to "the public good", space agencies began to articulate and measure the wider socio-economic benefits that might derive from their activities, including both the direct and indirect (or less obvious) benefits of space exploration.
 However, such programs have also been criticized with several drawbacks cited.

 Direct and indirect benefits of space exploration

 Space agencies, governments, researchers and commentators have isolated a large number of direct and indirect benefits of space exploration programs including: